department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/research/users/user_testing_research_plan.md

 ## Methodology
 **Usability study**

 A usability study will be conducted remotely via Zoom using the Perigean contract.
 A remote moderator will begin with introduction questions about their experience with applying for benefits.
-They will then be asked to complete a series of tasks on a Figma prototype.
+Participants will then be asked to complete a series of tasks on a Figma prototype.

 Participants will be showed one of the following four flows:
 1. An authenticated experience where the user has additional health insurance to report